cha-duh/dq-google-api/README.md

 beyond that, i believe everything else is core. check imports for unfamiliar libraries

+## limitations
+I think I'm getting rate limited by Google's API.
+Large queries only let me get a few pages in before it starts returning null :/.
+This is a clean example of how I would address what I believe is the intent below re:overall analysis and pagination without the front end.

 ## Google Books API Search

 Create an app using any language you prefer, that searches the Google Books API using the